Dominion of Pakistan: Economy

 This five-year plan produced promising results as major urban centers such as Karachi, Dacca, and Khulna, grew tremendously and municipal services were expanded.
 There was a significant increase in the number of educational institutions in urban areas while health services substantially expanded.
 Housing areas were developed for about 500,000 refugees; however available facilities for basic services such as water supply were stretched by this population boost.
 Thousands of refugees still remained unhoused.

 After the pound sterling was devalued by the British government in September 1949, Indo-Pakistani trade relations significantly deteriorated as India refused to recognize the Pakistani rupee.
 However, India decided to recognize the Pakistani rupee in February 1951 after a trade agreement with Pakistan, ending the trade war between the two countries.

 In 1952, Pakistan imposed bans on the imports of cotton textiles and luxury goods, followed by comprehensive import regulations in 1953, propelling the country into the ranks of the fastest-growing nations.
-However, biased policies against agriculture and unfavorable trade terms between agriculture and industry led to a decline in the annual growth rate of agriculture.
+However, policies that favored industry over agriculture and unfavorable trade terms between agriculture and industry led to a decline in the annual growth rate of agriculture.

 New studies were conducted in 1955 after the collapse of the first five-year plan.
 According to the census, over 90% of the population still lived in rural areas while only 10% lived in urban areas.
 In East Pakistan, the urban proportion was at 4.0% compared to 18.1% in West Pakistan.

 Demographics

 Population

-The First Census of Pakistan in 1951 enumerated 75.64 Million People, making Pakistan the 7th most populated nation in the world and a population density of 208 persons per square mile.
+The First Census of Pakistan in 1951 enumerated 75.64 Million People, making Pakistan the 7th most populated nation in the world at the time and have a population density of 208 persons per square mile.
 About 55.6% of the population lived in East Pakistan while 44.4% of the population lived in West Pakistan.
 There were about 7,226,600 Muhajirs present in the entirety of Pakistan forming 9.8% of the total population.
 While 10.4% of the population was urban and 89.6% was rural.
 The literacy rate was 13.2%.
 The largest cities were Karachi, Lahore, Dacca (Dhaka), Chittagong (Chattogram) and Hyderabad.